MarsicoFL/mispitools/README.md

     ## M-T0 0.1275 0.085 0.10625 0.06375 0.0425

 The obtained matrix represent the probabilities of the phenotypes in the reference population.
+F-T1 represent a female thats age matches with the age of the missing.
+F-T0 is a female with a mismatch in age with the missing.
+M correspond to males, and the number (columns) represent hair colors.
 Note that in the followin case, the parameters remains the same, but changin the MP range change the population probabilities.